oliverguenther/PBC_BKEM/README.md

-#Boneh-Gentry-Waters broadcast encryption scheme (PBC_bes)
+#Boneh-Gentry-Waters broadcast key encapsulation scheme (BPC_BKEM)

-PBC_bes implements the [Boneh-Gentry-Waters broadcast encryption system](http://crypto.stanford.edu/~dabo/abstracts/broadcast.html) (Based on the general construction of that scheme).
+This Broadcast Key Encapsulation Mechanism (BKEM) implements the [Boneh-Gentry-Waters Broadcast Encryption scheme](http://crypto.stanford.edu/~dabo/abstracts/broadcast.html) (Sec.
+3.2, General Construction).

-PBC_bes is based on the [Pairing-Based Cryptography Library](http://crypto.stanford.edu/pbc/) by Ben Lynn.
+PBC_BKEM is implemented using the [Pairing-Based Cryptography Library](http://crypto.stanford.edu/pbc/) by Ben Lynn.

 The scheme depends on a symmetric pairing, thus a [Type-A pairing](http://crypto.stanford.edu/pbc/manual/ch08s03.html) is required.

 ## Installation

-PBC_bes depends on the PBC library, which itself depends on GMP.
+PBC_BKEM depends on the PBC library, which itself depends on GMP.
 Please see their respective manuals for build instructions.

-To build the test program, run:
+To build the test program, simply run:

-	gcc pbc_bes.c testscheme.c -lgmp -lpbc
+	gcc bkem.c testscheme.c -lgmp -lpbc

-## TODO
-- Key-Deriviation from Enc/Decryption key K
-- I/O methods for structs

 ## Contact
 Oliver Günther, mail@oliverguenther.de

 ##LICENSE

-PBC_bes is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+PBC_BKEM is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-PBC_bes is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+PBC_BKEM is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.